Wednesday, 19 April 2017

 …Because not every Mum’s the same!

 So, yesterday we were working with a great photographer and stylist on Christmas images (yes, we know it’s only March!) and, as you do over lunchtime sandwiches, we got talking about what we’re doing for Mother's Day on Sunday March 26th.
 Some of us are mums ourselves, so we live in hope!
 But when it came to our own mum (or mum-in-law, or even grandmother in one case) we were a little stumped on how to make it truly special (and different from last year!)
-Flowers and chocolates are lovely but was there more we could be doing?
+Flowers and chocolates are lovely, but was there more we could be doing?

 One thing became super clear as we chatted - not every mum is the same!
 And this thought then set us off discussing all the things we could do/make or buy for our mums that are fun/pretty and/or unique to her.
-So, because we like sharing, here are the top five things we came up with yesterday (and feel free to use any or all of the ideas for your own lovely mum):
+So, because we like sharing, here are the top six things we came up with yesterday (and feel free to use any or all of the ideas for your own lovely mum):

 1) Don’t just say you’re going to make her breakfast in bed, do it!
 And make something she really loves – for example, if she’s a bit on the fiery side, spice up the scrambled eggs in some way.
 (For inspiration, check out Nigella’s amazing Mexican Scrambled Eggs – it’s the best there is if she likes chilli!)